Ankursehrawat15/News-Deck/README.md

 ### Project Overview

-The goal is to create a News Feed app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.You can search for the news directly as well.
+The goal is to create a News Feed app that gives a user regularly updated news from the internet related to a particular topic, person, or location.
+You can search for the news directly as well.

 ### API Key Note